Spider-Man 3: Development

 In March 2004, with Spider-Man 2 being released the coming June, Sony announced that Spider-Man 3 was already in development for a release in summer 2007.
-By the release of Spider-Man 2, a release date for Spider-Man 3 had been set for May 2, 2007 before production on the sequel had begun.
+By the release of Spider-Man 2, a release date for Spider-Man 3 had been set for May 2, 2007 before production on the third film had begun.
 The date was later changed to May 4, 2007.
 In January 2005, Sony Pictures completed a seven-figure deal with screenwriter Alvin Sargent, who had penned Spider-Man 2, to script Spider-Man 3 with an option to script a fourth film.

-Immediately after Spider-Man 2's release, Ivan Raimi wrote a treatment over two months, with Sam Raimi deciding to use the film to explore Peter learning that he is not a sinless vigilante, and that there also can be humanity in those he considers criminals.
+Immediately after Spider-Man 2's release, director Sam Raimi's brother Ivan wrote a treatment over two months, with Sam Raimi deciding to use the film to explore Peter learning that he is not a sinless vigilante, and that there also can be humanity in those he considers criminals.
 Harry Osborn was brought back because Raimi wanted to conclude his story line.
-Raimi felt that Harry would not follow his father's legacy, but be instead "somewhere between."
+Raimi felt that Harry would not follow his father's legacy, but would instead be "somewhere between."
 Sandman was introduced as an antagonist, as Raimi found him a visually fascinating character.
 While Sandman is a petty criminal in the comics, the screenwriters created a background of the character being Uncle Ben's killer to increase Peter's guilt over his death and challenge his simplistic perception of the event.
 Overall, Raimi described the film as being about Peter, Mary Jane, Harry, and the Sandman, with Peter's journey being one of forgiveness.

 Raimi wanted another villain, and Ben Kingsley was involved in negotiations to play the Vulture before the character was cut.
 Vulture was considered to be an accomplice of Flint Marko in the script.
-Producer Avi Arad convinced Raimi to include Venom, a character whose perceived "lack of humanity" had initially been criticized by Sam Raimi.
+Producer Avi Arad convinced Raimi to include Venom, a character whose perceived "lack of humanity" had initially been criticized by Raimi.
 Venom's alter-ego, Eddie Brock, already had a minor role in the script.
 Arad felt the series had relied too much on Raimi's personal favorite Spider-Man villains, not characters that modern fans were actually interested in, so Raimi included Venom to please them, and even began to appreciate the character himself.
 The film's version of the character is an amalgamation of Venom stories.
-Eddie Brock, Jr., the human part of Venom, serves as a mirror to Peter Parker, with both characters having similar jobs and romantic interests.
+Edward Brock Jr., the human part of Venom, serves as a mirror to Peter Parker, with both characters having similar jobs and romantic interests.
 Brock's actions as a journalist in Spider-Man 3 also represent contemporary themes of paparazzi and tabloid journalism.
 The producers also suggested adding rival love interest Gwen Stacy, filling in an "other girl" type that Raimi had already created.
 With so many additions, Sargent soon found his script so complex that he considered splitting it into two films, but abandoned the idea when he could not create a successful intermediate climax.